*This article may contain affiliate links. please check out my policy!*

 - Place a stock pot over high heat and add the water.4+ cups water

-- Add in your frozen scraps and anything else you'd like and bring to a boil.1 large freezer bag full of veggie scraps, 1 large sheet of kombu seaweed
+- Add in your frozen scraps and anything else you'd like and bring to a boil.1 gallon freezer bag full of veggie scraps, 1 sheet kombu seaweed

 - Once at a boil, turn down to a low simmer and place a lid.